network-unit-testing-system/nuts/README.md

 `nornir_filter()`: Returns a nornir filter to be applied on the nornir instance.

-`general_result()`: Where the magic happens: Nornir is run with the defined task, additional arguments, a nornir filter and returns the raw answer from nornir.
-If a test setup or teardown is defined, this is run too.
+`general_result()`: Nornir is run with the defined task, additional arguments, a nornir filter and returns the raw answer from nornir.
+If the setup or teardown method are overwritten, these are executed as well.

 `transform_result(general_result)`: Transforms the raw nornir result into something to be processed by the actual test.

-`setup()`: Defines what should be run before the nornir task is executed.
+`setup()`: Defines setup code which is executed before the nornir task is executed.

-`teardown()`: Defines what should happen after the nornir task has been executed.
+`teardown()`: Defines setup code which is executed after the nornir task is executed.

 ### Nuts custom marker
 During test collection, the custom pytest marker "nuts" uses the data that has been defined in the test bundle.